Only Child (TV series): Broadcast

-It premiered on BBC Scotland and BBC iPlayer on 21 November 2024 and on BBC One 22 November 2024.
+Series 1 premiered on BBC Scotland on 21 November 2024 and on BBC One 22 November 2024.

+Series 2 premiered on 4 May 2026 on BBC Scotland and BBC iPlayer, and 6 May 2026 on BBC One.

 Reception

 Alison Rowat in The Herald praised the humour in the series and said "the best thing about Only Child, however, is the casting… Individually, Fisher and McHugh are class acts.
 Together, they are a dream ticket.
-It’s as if they’ve been together for years."
+It’s as if they've been together for years."
 Rachel Aroesti in The Guardian also praised the humour saying "I laughed out loud five times during the first three minutes..
 Bryce Hart’s script is meticulously dense with gags, delivered with exemplary timing by its two leads.
 In other words, it’s pretty funny".